 Who can use my EBT card to buy food?

 You and anyone who lives with you can use your EBT card.
-A trusted caregiver who does your grocery shopping for you can also use your EBT card.
+A trusted caregiver who does your grocery shopping for you can also use your card.

 In either case, you simply need to tell them your personal identification number (PIN).
 Your PIN protects your benefits, so only share it with people you trust who are shopping for your household.